SongDerrick/molcamp_week_1/README.md

 ### Tab 3 : 👅 Wise Sayings Generator
 <img src="images/Screenshot_4.jpg" alt="Sc4" width="270" height="570"> <img src="images/Tab3.gif" alt="Sc4" width="270" height="570">

+Final tab is Wise Sayings Generator.<br>
-everytime the screen is clicked new wise sayings are generated from APIs from https://api.qwer.pw/.
+Everytime the screen is clicked new wise sayings are generated from APIs from https://api.qwer.pw/.<br>
+However, response from the APIs were in JSON format, and actual sayings and the person who said it were all contained in single string.<br>
+Therefore, we had to parse them to use as adequate output.

 ## Features